Optimal Power Flow

 dcOptimalPowerFlow(system::PowerSystem, optimizer;

-iteration, tolerance, bridge, name, angle, active, actwise, verbose)
+iteration, tolerance, bridge, interval, name, angle, active, actwise, verbose)

 The function sets up the optimization model for solving the DC optimal power flow problem.